Design Thinking the Future

 What would a design-thinking conference be without millions of post-its?
-And of course they don’t miss any of the d.bates and talks either…
+And of course, they don’t miss any of the d.bates and talks either…

 Anyway, let’s move to the serious part.
-Design-thinking has definitely reached all industries – so it is apparently not only a tool for social innovation, which I thought for a long time, when I first got in touch with it through the Melton Foundation.
+Design-thinking has definitely reached all industries – so it is apparently not only a tool for social innovation, which I thought for a long time when I first got in touch with it through the Melton Foundation.

-Uwe Raschke from Bosch was presenting their newest twist-drill, that actually was developed through a human-centered design approach.
+Uwe Raschke from Bosch was presenting their newest twist-drill, which actually was developed through a human-centered design approach.
 I personally don’t care much about a new twist-drill, but his description of the development of the company was inspiring: An organization should move from a hamburger-structure (hierarchical organization) to a Burrito-style company, where all pieces are interconnected and the whole system is self-organized, just wrapped with a thin crisp of management.
 What a nice metaphor!